Applied ML on FPGA: An End-to-End Perspective

 It combines practical, guided examples with a strong emphasis on system-level understanding: where deployments commonly fail, which design decisions have the biggest impact, and how to navigate trade-offs when transitioning from software to hardware.

-The workshop will also include a demo of KalEdge Lite, a lightweight version of the upcoming ML-to-FPGA toolchain.
-KalEdge Lite automates model compression and quantization, comparison analysis, and hls4ml project generation, providing a clear and reproducible end-to-end workflow.
+The workshop will also include a demo of KalEdge-Lite, a lightweight version of the upcoming ML-to-FPGA toolchain.
+KalEdge-Lite automates model compression, comparison analysis, and hls4ml project generation, providing a clear and reproducible end-to-end workflow.

 What We'll Explore